ElementsProject/lightning/doc/lightning-offer.7.md

 lightning-listoffers(7) to query whether this offer was created or not.

+If the offer already existed, and is still active, that is returned;
+if it's not active then this call fails.

 The following error codes may occur:
 - -1: Catchall nonspecific error.
-- 1000: Offer with this offer_id already exists.
+- 1000: Offer with this offer_id already exists (but is not active).

 AUTHOR
 ------